Media, Communications and Journalism

-The MCJ department revised its curriculum in fall 2020.
-All students entering Fresno State in fall 2020 or later are required to follow this new course of study.
-If you began your Fresno State studies before fall 2020, your option and course requirements remain the same -- although you will be welcome to take some of the new courses.
+All students entering Fresno State in fall 2020 or later are required to follow this course of study.
+If you began your Fresno State studies before fall 2020, your option and course requirements remain the same -- although you are welcome to take some of the new courses.
 Here is what you need to know:

 For Students Entering in Fall 2020 and Beyond

 Majors must complete a minimum of 37 semester units of mass communication and journalism courses with a grade of C or better in each course.
 Students will take 19 units of MCJ core courses and 18 units of courses in their selected option.

 Each MCJ major must select an option, which is an area of specialization within the major.
 The options are advertising and public relations, broadcast and multiplatform journalism, digital journalism, and film and media arts.
 The courses required for each option are listed under Major Requirements.

 - BA in Mass Communication & Journalism - Advertising/Public Relations Option

 - BA in Mass Communication & Journalism - Broadcast/Multiplatform Journalism Option

 - BA in Mass Communication & Journalism - Digital Journalism Option

 - BA in Mass Communication and Journalism - Film and Media Arts Option

 Each option requires students to complete 120 credits: